 Keys to Picking Out Light Fixtures

-The light fixtures for our new Showroom display came in and are installed!
-They look wonderful and got me thinking about how challenging it can be to select the right light fixture – What color should it be?
+Picking out the right light fixture for your space can be challenging – What color should it be?
 How big should it be?
-What style should it be? – are some of the questions posed, with many more to follow.
-Yesterday I sat down with the award winning, Normandy Designer Chris Ebert, who helped in the redesign of the showroom displays, to get his take on expert light fixture selection.
-The first thing Chris said to take into consideration when selecting a fixture is the other metals in the space, such as appliances, the hardware on cabinetry and sinks and so on; making sure that there’s a sense of continuity between all the metals is key for a cohesive look.
+What style should it be? – These are some of the questions that were posed when I talked with award-winning, Normandy Designer Chris Ebert, to get his take on expert light fixture selection.
+The first thing Chris said to take into consideration when selecting a fixture is the other metals in the space, such as appliances, the hardware on cabinetry, sinks, and so on; making sure that there’s a sense of continuity between all the metals is key for a cohesive look.

-One decision that always makes me nervous, is selecting the size of the fixture; Chris was able to point out why that poses a problem for many homeowners.
-“When you’re looking at a fixture in a store, it’s usually in a big warehouse type building, way bigger than your home,” says Chris, “So you really need to keep in mind the size of the space you’re working with, and the size and scale of light fixture that’s appropriate, without looking overwhelming or inadequate.
+One decision that can be nerve-wracking is selecting the size of the fixture; Chris was able to point out why that poses a problem for many homeowners.
+“When you’re looking at a fixture in a store, it’s usually in a big warehouse-type building, way bigger than your home,” says Chris, “So you really need to keep in mind the size of the space you’re working with, and the size and scale of light fixture that’s appropriate, without looking overwhelming or inadequate.
 Additionally, you need to make sure the fixture is not going to be directly in your line of sight and become a nuisance.”
 Another aspect to keep in mind is how much light you need and want the fixture to provide.
 “I always try to convey how important lighting is to a space,” commented Chris, “It makes a space come alive, makes a space special and unique and great lighting makes working in a space easier and safer.”

 Next option: exposed vs. shaded bulbs.
 Exposed bulbs can enhance a contemporary look in a room, but can also be overly bright.
-Chris points out that it’s an issue of placement, you don’t want to be sitting at a dining table and look up right into bulbs; it’s best to have the bulbs exposed at the top in that case.
-On the same note, it’s important to take into consideration that shades on light fixtures can dramatically affect the lighting in a room.
-“Sometimes people think their copper colored crystal shades will flatter the warmth in a room, but forget that the fixture will throw that copper color light throughout, and possibly make that lighting alone inadequate for the room,” says Chris, “If you want good light, go with light color shades – white shades give off the most light.”
+Chris points out that it could be an issue of placement, you don’t want to be sitting at a dining table and look straight into bulbs; it’s best to have the bulbs exposed at the top.
+On the same note, it’s important to know that certain shades on light fixtures can dramatically affect the lighting in a room.
+“Sometimes people think their copper-colored crystal shades will flatter the warmth in a room, but forget that the fixture will throw that copper color light throughout, and possibly make that lighting alone inadequate for the room,” says Chris, “If you want good light, go with light color shades – white shades give off the lightest.”

-Finally, I had Chris go through Normandy projects and select his top five favorite light fixtures.
+Finally, I had Chris go through some Normandy projects and select a few of his favorite light fixtures.
 They’re all stunning, in part because they all follow the guidelines mentioned above.